BolverBlitz/GSG-Webhosting/README.md

 maxlogage - The time when the logfile should rotate.
 behindproxy - You can choose `0` or `1`, use 1 if you are behind cloudflare or apache/nginx proxy.
 enableplugins - You can choose `true` or `false` this will load plugins if you need a REST Backend.
-enableblocking - You can choose `true` or `false` this will prevent file acces to the files listed in `block.list`
+enableblocking - You can choose `true` or `false` this will prevent file acces to the files listed in `block.list` (example: /index.html)
 webport - The webserver port this app should lisen to.

 ## Plugins